-West of Tahoe City, the Squaw Valley ski area has over 170 runs spread over 3,600 acres that are served by 27 lifts with a maximum vertical descent of 2,850 feet.
-The massive Squaw resort covers six mountain peaks with 16 distinct bowls, and due to its massive size, it attracts HUGE crowds.
+West of Tahoe City, the Squaw Valley Resort has over 170 runs spread over 3,600 acres that are served by 27 lifts with a maximum descent of 2,850 feet.
+The massive Squaw resort covers six mountain peaks with 16 distinct bowls, and due to its massive size, it attracts huge crowds.
 It's treeless, windy upper bowls get icy and skied off pretty quick.
 While it receives over 300 inches of snowfall annually, the snow is renowned to quickly turn from powder into "Sierra cement".
 The runs range in difficulty from 25% beginner to 45% intermediate to 30% difficult.

 Squaw is known for high-speed cruisers, as well as technical chutes and cliff drops (see Silverbelt Chair).
-Plus, there's five terrain parks with halfpipes.
 For challenge, try KT-22 peak heading down the Fingers Chutes or the Palasades above Siberia Bowl for double-black diamond chutes.
 If you're on a powder hunt, try Granite Chief.

 Squaw Valley recently merged with Alpine Meadows.
 It is possible to snowboard a backcountry route from Squaw Valley to Alpine Medows.

 Better known for the snowboarding, this area is not known for its nightlife.
 For apres ski, try the Loft Bar or The Slot at the base, but the best bets are in Tahoe City (Pierce Street Annex, Pete & Peters, Naughty Dog) or Truckee (American Bar, Tahoe Taps or the Tourist Club).